3.9. Module Handling

 Copy Instance Name

-This option copies the module's instance name to the system's clipboard (paste buffer).
-This can for example be used to copy the module's name into scripting code.
+This option copies the module's instance name to the system's clipboard.
+This can, for example, be used to copy the module's name into scripting code.

 3.9.1.3.
 Help